djordje200179/Niski/README.md

 	- `timespec_getres`

 ### I/O devices
-To be able to communicate with the external devices present on the FPGA development board (buzzer, leds, seven-segment displays, etc.), drivers for these devices are needed.
+To be able to communicate with the external devices, present on the FPGA development board
+(buzzer, leds, seven-segment displays, etc.), drivers are needed.
 Currently, the following header files and functions are fully implemented:
 - __devices/buzzer.h__
 	- `buzzer_on`